yunkiyau/CUAVA1_spaceweather_analysis/README.md

 # CUAVA-1 Eccentricity and Space Weather Analysis

 This project explores associations between the orbital eccentricity of the **CUAVA-1 CubeSat** and space weather activity.
-The analysis combines satellite orbital data (TLEs) with space weather indices to study periodicities, correlations, and potential lags between orbital dynamics and solar–geomagnetic conditions.
+The analysis combines CUAVA-1 orbital data (TLEs) with space weather index logs during CUAVA-1's mission to study periodicities, correlations, and potential lags between orbital dynamics and solar–geomagnetic conditions.
+I conducted this research under the supervision of Prof. Iver Cairns (USYD) as part of the Physics Special Studies Program.

 ## Data Sources
 - **Satellite orbital data**: TLEs from [CelesTrak / US Space Force](https://celestrak.org).